lyager/rtm_add/README.md

 ## Intro

-Simple program to add task to [Remember The Milk](https://rmilk.com).
-I used it from [Alfred](https://www.alfredapp.com/), but you can call it from console too.
+Simple program to add task to [Remember The Milk](https://rmilk.com) (Rmilk).
+I use it from [Alfred](https://www.alfredapp.com/), but you can call it from console too, and probably should do the first time, to extract the authentication token from RMilk.

 ## Using